Last updated on April 4th, 2018

-1. Prevent and Reduce
+1. Prevent and Reduce (waste reduction)

 Waste prevention and reduction means cutting down the amount of waste you generate.
 It can also be used for reduction of hazardous content of that waste and therefore reduction of its impact on the environment.